mariusbjansen/CarND-Path-Planning-Project/README.md

 # Trajectory
 Since I did not change the trajectory generation compared to the video tutorial, I keep this section short.

 The old trajectory (better to say, what is left of it - not driven over) is always returned by the simulator.
 So new points to the existing trajectory are added.
 These points are velocity dependent.
 Two points from the last trajectory are taken (if not existing take origin point instead) (line 405-433 in main.cpp) and then 3 anchor points are chosen for later spline interpolation (line 438-454 in main.cpp).
-The anchor points are 30, 60 and 90m aways from the starting point.
-Spline interpolation are done in car coordinate system rotated to deal with ambiguities. (line 458-466 in main.cpp).
+The anchor points are 30, 60 and 90m away from the starting point.
+Spline interpolation is done in car coordinate system and rotated to deal with ambiguities. (line 458-466 in main.cpp).
 Spline generation is done in line 469 and 472 in main.cpp.
-The path is now filed with the previous path points and the content of the spline, see line 478-503) Then a transformation back to normaler after the rotation is performed (line 505-516 in main.cpp) and pushed to the trajectory for the simulator.
+The path is now filed with the previous path points and the content of the spline, see (line 478-503).
+Then a transformation back to normal, since a rotation was performed (line 505-516 in main.cpp) and pushed to the trajectory for the simulator.

-original README below
+original README below ...

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program